hashicorp/vault/website/source/api/secret/databases/mongodb.html.md

   The MongoDB plugin for Vault's Database backend generates database credentials to access MongoDB servers.
 ---

-# Cassandra Database Plugin HTTP API
+# MongoDB Database Plugin HTTP API

 The MongoDB Database Plugin is one of the supported plugins for the Database backend.
 This plugin generates database credentials dynamically based on